quasarframework/quasar-ui-qcalendar/docs.next/src/pages/help/migration-guide.md

 > Until the final stable version is released, some aspects of the calendar may change.
 We're not planning for additional breaking changes, but unforeseen reported issues may require us to do breaking changes (unlikely, but keep this in mind).
 So please make sure that you read each v4 beta version's release notes carefully before upgrading.

-## QCalendar rewritten to use Vue v3 composition API
+## QCalendar Rewritten to use Vue v3 Composition API
 This means you get better in-editor auto-completion support amongst many other advantages.

 ## New Calendar